 Help others.
 If you’re not in a good place yourself, take the time out to help someone else.
 Whether it’s doing a random act of kindness, helping out a friend, volunteering for a charity or raising awareness for something you believe in, helping others can help you.

 Practice meditation daily.
 You may be thinking of Buddhist monks, who have been uncomfortably sitting on the floor for hours on end with their legs tied together like pretzels.
 It’s really not like that.
 Meditation is so easy to do and we all do it – when we stare into space, we’re meditating.
 When we’re aimlessly looking out the window, we’re meditating.
 The idea of meditation is to clear our minds and be present.
 It’s fantastic for your mental health and if you add it to your morning routine, you will soon feel the benefits.
 Take a look at my article on how to meditate.
+Click here for more information about the benefits of meditation.

 There are also some incredible courses – I got started at the Mindfulness Project.